Journal Entry March 18, 1993

 In suicide, victim and murderer are one.
 That is the solemn, simple truth.
 That was the sentence I had to fully absorb in order to put the puzzle of emotions together.
 It was hard for me to let those words seep into my psyche but once they did I could inhale deeply again.

 The victim and the murderer lived in one body.
-Though I can’t fully understand the reasoning behind the act because I didn’t walk in his shoes, it’s no less true.
+Though I can’t fully understand the reasoning behind the act because I didn’t walk in his shoes, the statement is no less valid.
 It’s therefore reasonable I would experience a landslide of grief and horror at having my husband murdered while also feeling anger, resentment, outrage and sometimes hatred toward the one who ripped my beloved away.
 It was a horrifying experience, and my own husband was the horrifi-er.

 Victim and murderer.
 One person.